GoPlusSecurity/goplus-sdk-node/README.md

 ```
 The above npm package is compatible with JavaScript and TypeScript.

-For backward compatibility, you can still install the following npm package:
+For backward compatibility, you can still use the following npm package:

 ```
 npm install goplus-sdk-js